Cover of Sphinx (April 1903)

 |Resting place||Oak Hill section, Woodlawn Cemetery, Bronx New York|

-Adelaide Herrmann (1854 - 1932) was chief assistant for her husband, Alexander Herrmann.
+Adelaide Herrmann (1853 - 1932) was born of Belgian parents in London, England.
+She came to the United States in 1868, when sixteen years old, as a member of the Kiralfy family of celebrated dancers.
+After her marriage of Alexander Herrmann she was chief assistant for her husband.
 She continued his show after his death with his nephew Leon Herrmann.
 She later created and starred in her own oriental act.
+Adelaide died 1932 in the Community Hospital, 8 St. Nicholas PL, New York City, of pneumonia.

 Adele Celine Scarcez (Adelaide) met Alexander Herrmann while he was performing at Egyptian Hall in England.
 At the time she was part of the Kiralfy’s Dance Troupe.
 She later learned to ride a Velocipede, which was a unusual kind of bicycle, which became a specialty act that she could perform.